Flesh and Fantasy: Plot

+First segment

-The setting is New Orleans, Louisiana.
-Plain and embittered, Henrietta, secretly loves law student, Michael.
+In New Orleans, ugly and embittered young woman Henrietta secretly loves law student Michael.
 On Mardi Gras night, a mysterious stranger gives her a white mask of beauty that she must return at midnight.
 At a party, Michael falls in love with Henrietta but has yet to see her face under the mask.
+He implores her to remove the mask, assuring her that he will love her no matter what.
 Henrietta encourages Michael to follow a better life although it may mean losing him forever.
-Henrietta removes the mask at midnight discovering she is now beautiful and that her old, selfish attitude was really the cause of her ugliness.
+Henrietta removes the mask at midnight to reveal that she is now beautiful and that her old, selfish attitude was the true cause of her ugliness.
+The man who gave her the mask is a figment of her imagination.